Skip to Main Content

 If you complete this walk, please let me know what you think of it in the comments section below.

 Author: Roy Sinclair was taught fieldcraft, navigation and meteorology during his career in the RAF, but claims to remember little beyond the alcoholic haze of a serviceman's social life in the eighties!
-Roy now lives at Grange-over-Sands in the Lake District Peninsulas and enjoys hillwalking to keep fit and strengthen his body after spine surgery.
+Roy now lives in the Lake District and enjoys hillwalking to keep fit and strengthen his body after spine surgery.

 Loading Conversation